 IST

-The Indian Economic Service (IES) was conceived by Pandit Jawahar Lal Nehru for formulating and implementing economic policies and programmes of the country.
-After independence, economic reconstruction and development was envisioned as one of the foremost objective and a challenge to the national planners.
+The Indian Economic Service (IES / Service) was conceived by Pandit Jawahar Lal Nehru for formulating and implementing economic policies and programmes of the country.
+After independence, economic reconstruction and development was envisioned as one of the foremost objectives and a challenge to the national planners.
 The most important prerequisite in this development process was the formulation of suitable plans, policies and measures for the effective utilisation of material, financial and human resources.
 It was in this context that Pandit Jawahar Lal Nehru envisaged the creation of a separate cadre of economists for steering the economic development of the nation.

-The initial steps towards formation of service can be traced to 1952.
-On July 26, 1952, the cabinet decided that the Planning Commission should appoint a committee to examine the question of establishing statistical cadres to serve the general needs of different ministries and if possible , of different states in the case of important posts.
-In pursuance of this decision, the Planning Commission appointed a committee under the chairmanship of Shri V.T.Krishnamachari, the then Deputy Chairman of Planning Commission.
+The initial steps towards formation of the Service can be traced to 1952.
+On July 26, 1952, the Union Cabinet decided that the Planning Commission appoint a Committee to examine the question of establishing statistical cadres to serve the general needs of different ministries and if possible, of different States in the case of important posts.
+In pursuance of this decision, the Planning Commission appointed a Committee under the chairmanship of Shri V.T.Krishnamachari, the then Deputy Chairman of Planning Commission.
 The Committee submitted its report in September 1953, recommending the formation of a service to be known as the Statistical and Economic Advisory Service.
-These recommendations were circulated to all ministries for their views.
-Professor Mahalnobis, the then Honorary Statistical Adviser to the Cabinet ,however did not favour the idea of a combined Statistical and Economic Advisory Service as he felt that purely economic advisory duty should not be mixed up with technical and professional work in statistics.
+These recommendations were circulated to all Ministries for their views.
+Professor Mahalanobis, the then Honorary Statistical Adviser to the Cabinet, however did not favour the idea of a combined Statistical and Economic Advisory Service as he felt that economic advisory duty should not be mixed up with technical and professional work in statistics.
 He suggested an alternative scheme for creation of a “Central Statistical Pool”.
-The scheme of Prof. Mahalnobis was circulated to all the ministries on the 15th of May, 1956.
+The scheme of Prof. Mahalanobis was circulated to all the Ministries on the 15th of May, 1956.

-The Indian Economic Service Officers have contributed significantly in these years not only in cadre posts but also in State Governments and regulatory institutions.
+The Indian Economic Service Officers have over the years made significant contributions not only in the Central Government but also in State Governments and regulatory institutions.
 Officers have served in the states of Madhya Pradesh, Tamil Nadu, Goa, Karnataka, Nagaland, Andhra Pradesh, Meghalaya, Haryana and Uttar Pradesh.
 Officers have also served in organizations like Telecom Regulatory Authority of India, Competition Commission of India, Central Electricity Authority, Insurance Regulatory and Development Authority, Finance Commission etc.

 Disclaimer